OscHer/treboform/README.md

 1. Vagrant looks for the box somewhere in the local host.
 2. If there's one, creates a VM; if not, vagrant looks for it in [its public repository](https://app.vagrantup.com/boxes/search).
 3. Once the instantiated VM is up and running starts the provisioning process.
-  1. At first Trantor node is fully provisioned to be an [ansible controll node](https://docs.ansible.com/ansible/latest/network/getting_started/basic_concepts.html#control-node)
+  1. Every node is provisioned using a [bootstrap](provision/preprovision/bootstrap.sh) script.
 4. As a result we have a fully treboformed Type III Civilization and the magic begins.

 ### Assets